wetransform/hc-documentation/docs/users-roles-orgs/manage-orgs/2015-03-01-users-edit-organisation.md

 - **CSW INSPIRE metadata** The fields: Supported languages, Default language, Date, Gemet keywords, Service conformity, and Temporal extent enable administrators of organisations with an activated CSW organisation endpoint to configure the CSW GetCapabilities document.
 Default values are entered automatically in the CSW GetCapabilities document if no values are entered in the fields.
 Entered values will appear after the nightly CSW update.
 It can be found under the tab &laquo;CSW Settings&raquo;.
 - **Add custom fields:** Such fields are used to save user-defined values for metadata autofill rules.
 You and your organisation should agree on the keys for these user-defined fields so that they can be used effectively in the autofill rules.
 They can be found under the tab &laquo;Custom fields&raquo;.
-- **Sharing Organisation Access** If you have the necessary permissions, you can share access to your organisation and suborganisations with other organisations.
+- **Sharing organisation access** If you have the necessary permissions, you can share access to your organisation and suborganisations with other organisations.
 To do so, navigate to the tab &laquo;Organisation Sharing&raquo;.
 There, you can see a list of all organisations you are currently sharing your organisation info with, as well as the option to remove these organisations' access by clicking on the red minus icon next to the organisation name.
 To add another organisation to the list, click on your organisation name in the upper right and select the organisation you want to share with from the drop-down.
 It will then appear in the list.
 <img src={require("/images/help/en/organisation/en/orgshare_larger.png").default} alt="" title="Organisation Sharing" className="img-responsive img-inline-help"/>

-- **Uploading a Geometry**: Under the tab &laquo;Geometry&raquo; you can upload a geometry for your organisation.
+- **Uploading a geometry**: Under the tab &laquo;Geometry&raquo; you can upload a geometry for your organisation.
 Initially, there are no geometries for your organisation, as can be seen in the picture.
 <div style={{ textAlign: "center" }}>
 <img src={require("/images/help/en/organisation/en/no_geometry_large.png").default} alt="" title="Geometry" className="img-responsive img-inline-help"/>
 </div>